Darkest Hour: A Hearts of Iron Game: Community mods

 Many mods designed for Hearts of Iron II: Armageddon were also converted to Darkest Hour.
 The most popular of these mods are: Kaiserreich (alternate history where Central Powers won World War I), the Total Realism Project Mod (Historical challenge mod for single and multiplayer), the Fallout Mod Fallout's Doomsday (set in the world of Fallout games), and Mod33 (rework of the game, beginning in 1933).

 Other community mods include World in Flames II, which provides a more challenging German campaign, and The Grand Campaign 1914-1991, which lets players start from the 1914 scenario and play up to the year 1991.
 The New World Order mod allows users to play up to 1991 and focuses on the Cold War between the US and USSR.
 Similarly, the Fatherland Mod features an alternate timeline where Germany has won WWII and fights a Cold War against the USA.
-Another alternate history mod is The Bonaparte Legacy where CSA won American Civil War and Franco-Prussian war didn't happen leading to French Empire losing WW1 and becoming national-socialist state in the 1930s.
+Another alternate history mod is The Bonaparte Legacy where CSA won the American Civil War and the Franco-Prussian war didn't happen leading to French Empire losing WW1 and becoming a national-socialist state in the 1930s.

 Kaiserreich was released the same day as the game.
 Mod33 was released on 27 August 2011.
 The same year in September, the mod Arms, Armistice, and Revolutions (AAR) was made available, which linked the 1914 scenario to the classical 1933/1936 grand campaign.
 There were also plans to integrate the mod into the main Darkest Hour game in future patches.
 AAR was developed as an open project, and thus players were free to participate in development.
 AAR later formed the basis for The Grand Campaign 1914-1991 mod.